Share this article

 There are several different types of customer loyalty programs, and each is constructed to help you achieve certain goals.
 From point-based loyalty programs that allow customers to collect points and receive discounts to exclusive VIP loyalty programs, there’s something for every company.

 - Point-Based Loyalty Program.
 A point-based customer loyalty program lets customers rack up points by completing certain actions.
 Making purchases, referring friends, signing up for a newsletter, or downloading an app all reward customers with points that can later be redeemed for discounts.
 Businesses who want to focus on growing other aspects of their company — not just generating purchases and new customers — can encourage this through a point-base program.
+We helped Olive & June select earning events beneficial to their business in their points-based loyalty program.

 - Tiered Loyalty Program.
 If you want to encourage customers to make multiple purchases, then a tiered customer loyalty program might be the way to go.
 Every time a customer spends a certain amount, they will unlock a new tier that will provide them access to additional benefits and perks.
 This is beneficial to your business because you’re encouraging customer engagement and offering them incentives to continuously choose your brand again and again.
+Friendbuy helped MZ Wallace design its tiered rewards program to include increasingly attractive rewards.

 - Paid (VIP) Loyalty Program.
 Kick your customer loyalty programs up a notch by offering a paid, or VIP, customer loyalty program.
 Customers will pay additional money to have access to exclusive benefits — early access, special events, limited-edition products, etc. This kind of program poses a risk to your business if it’s too expensive, but if your other customer loyalty programs are booming, then it may be worth considering.